kennie747/chemondis_weather_project/README.md

 ALTERNATIVELY:

-Execute the
+Navigate to the working directory of the CheMondis_weather_project and run the program by executing the following instructions:

+Execute the following commands to build the docker images and run them respectively:

+    i. docker-compose build

-docker-compose up
+    ii. docker-compose up

-command to run the application
 However as earlier explained, the user should leave the configuration settings of the cache timeout at 0.
 If the cache timeout setting is changed by the user to some other value, the application does not respond properly for now.